waristonpereira/bp-monitor/doc/README.md

 All trough is appended to vector for later use.

-* Step #3 - Calculate the distance (in points) between peak and trough When the index of peaks and trough associated its possible to calculation distance peak to trough from all.
+* Step #3 - Calculate the distance (in points) between peak and trough when the index of peaks and trough associated its possible to calculation distance peak to trough from all.
 The distance help to determine the high (valid area to measure) / low (dicrotic notch) waves.

-* Step #4 - Discard distance = 0
-All distance zero is a low wave (dicrotic notch).
+* Step #4 - Discard distance = 0 whereas all distance zero is a low wave (dicrotic notch).

 * Step #5 - Done vector of *struct* peak/trough/distance values.